wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 - **Digital certificate** is a generic term designating environmental attributes in digital form generated using this methodology.
 Examples of these include EACs and carbon credits.

 - **Emission intensity** (or *carbon intensity*) is a measure of how clean grid electricity is.
 It refers to how many grams of carbon dioxide equivalent (gCO2e) are released to produce a kilowatt hour (kWh) of electricity.
-In this methodology, an *average* measure of this factor *on the demand side* is considered at every point in time, meaning that this number reflects the carbon intensity of the *average kilowatt-hour consumed* in a given time period.
+In this methodology, an *average* measure of this factor *on the demand side* is considered at every hour and for a given grid area, meaning that this number reflects the carbon intensity of the *average kilowatt-hour consumed* in this given hour and grid region.

+- **Grid region** is a generic term used here to refer to a specific sub-division of a large-scale power system.
+This may be a balancing region, a country-wide grid, a market-bidding region depending on the local context.
+The spatial resolution used for the grid region used in a given application should be as granular as allowed by the data available.

 - **PV asset** is a set of photovoltaic arrays and associated inverter(s) converting solar irradiance to electrical power.